onukwilip/ui-dashboard/README.md

 - Run `docker-compose up` (**NB: Make sure port 3000 is available on your machine otherwise you are likely to get an error**)

 Thank you.
 Please if you found this useful help to star the repo😁.

+### Testing the application

+To test this application you MUST have [Node Js](https://nodejs.org/en/) software on your machine, please follow the above steps to install Node Js.
+Whwen you are done with the installation then proceed to run `npm run test`